phorton1/Arduino-fridgeController/docs/design.md

   implement some kind of a restart protection, like "if it doesn't start automatically after 10 Cmpressor retries" stop trying and set a new INV_ERROR Code(8) to display it.

-### WS2812 LED not initially implemented

-The WS2812 LED is not initially implemented.
-Later I envision it to carry the basic green, yellow, red, and blue diodes outside of the box, and/or to indicate the Wifi and/or System state and/or additional error information.

-There also may be an WS2812 LED for the Wifi and/or System state, in addition to the Green, Yellow, Red, and Blue diodes on the Controller box.
-Future Hardware revision may get rid of the actual LEDs in the current design and just use WS2812's for simplicity and to save ESP32 pins.

 ### DS18B20 Calibration